 While being a tame TV series, SG-1 had actual nudity in the pilot episode "Children of the Gods", which was edited out in later airings but is retained in the DVD release.
 However, the scene is definitelynotsupposed to be sexy.

-Anubis is by far the most evil and dangerous of the Goa'uld System Lords.
+Anubis from seasons 5 through 8 is by far the most evil and dangerous of the Goa'uld System Lords.
 He was banished by the other Goa'uld for actions they considered unspeakable even by their evil standards.
-(Bear in mind that this is a race of megalomaniacal Puppeteer Parasites who think nothing of torturing their dethroned rivals to death, then bringing them back to life and repeatedly doing it again.)
+(This is a race of megalomaniacal Puppeteer Parasites who think nothing of torturing their dethroned rivals to death, then bringing them back to life and repeatedly doing it again.)
 He tricked Oma Desala, a wise higher-dimensional being, into helping him ascend so that he could become an immortal Energy Being, making sure to rub it into her face how she is unable to stop his evil acts.
-His subsequent plans after his return include repeatedly annihilating entire civilizations and replacing the Jaffa warriors with mindless super soldiers.
-After his stable form is destroyed he starts possessing random people to hold him until their bodies completely decay after a few days.
-His ultimate plan before he finally got taken out was to wipe out all life in the galaxy with an Ancient superweapon — all of it, mind you, including his own race and his entire army — so he could use the Ancient knowledge he retained to entirely recreate a galaxy's worth of races that would unquestionably worship him as a god.
+His subsequent plans after his return include repeatedly annihilating civilizations and replacing the Jaffa warriors with mindless super soldiers.
+After his stable form is destroyed, he starts possessing random people to hold him until their bodies completely decay after a few days.
+His ultimate plan before he finally got taken out was to wipe out all life in the galaxy with an Ancient super weapon — all of it, including his own race and his army — so he could use the Ancient knowledge he retained to recreate a galaxy's worth of races that would unquestionably worship him as a god.

-Horrifically, Repli-Carter might count as the extremely rare cross between one of these and a Magnificent Bastard...she betrays both Fifth and Carter in very short order, manipulating Carter into feeling sympathetic because Carter believes Fifth was cruel to Repli-Carter.
-Turns out, she was merely using Carter's torture experience as grounds to manipulate her.
+The next Big Bad, Repli-Carter, betrays both Fifth and Carter in very short order, manipulating Carter into feeling sympathetic because Carter believes Fifth was cruel to Repli-Carter.
+She was merely using Carter's torture experience as grounds to manipulate her.
 Then, she killed Fifth, not out of vengeance or emotion, but to fuel her ambition to consume the galaxy.
-When real Carter showed signs of sympathy, Repli-Carter coldly and calmly, with a strangely static and uncaring version of the mannerism's real Carter would use when comforting someone, told her that Fifth wasn't worth any empathy because he was weak.
+When the real Carter showed signs of sympathy, Repli-Carter coldly and calmly, with a strangely static and uncaring version of the mannerisms real Carter would use when comforting someone, told her that Fifth wasn't worth any empathy because he was weak.
 She then set about wiping out the Milky Way, with her army devouring God knows how many people, ships, and planets.
 Eventually, she captured and attempted to torture one of Carter's best friends.
-Despite claiming that the real Carter's emotions and memories weren't meaningless to her, and having 'given her word' that she wouldn't invade Earth or kill Daniel Jackson, she promptly did both.
-So, in short: in the few months she existed she killed her fellow replicator and creator, Fifth; psychologically manipulated and tortured her human progenitor, Samantha Carter; committed galactic genocide; captured and killed one of her progenitor's very best friends and attempted to conquer their home planet; and all this in the image of a beloved galactic heroine, with just a little more ambition and a little less sentiment.
+Despite claiming that the real Carter's emotions and memories weren't meaningless to her, and having 'given her word' that she wouldn't invade earth or kill Daniel Jackson, she promptly did both.
+So, in short: in the few months she existed she killed her fellow replicator and creator, Fifth; psychologically manipulated and tortured her human progenitor, Samantha Carter; committed galactic genocide; captured and killed one of her progenitor's very best friends and tried to conquer their home planet; and all this in the image of a beloved galactic heroine, with just a little more ambition and a little less sentiment.

 The Goa'uld implicitly invoke this, since they would deliberately take the most beautiful humans they could find as hosts, often resulting in gorgeous men and women leading the evil legions beating on Earth's door.